jerson1207/food_restaurant/README.md

 3. You will be prompted to log in with your admin credentials.
    - **Email:** admin@test.com
    - **Password:** qwerty
+---
+**_NOTE:_**
-If you want to set up admin credentials, you may need to create an admin user.
-To create an admin user:
+If you want to set up another admin, you may need to create an admin user.
+To create an admin user
 - Open your terminal.
 - Navigate to your Rails application directory.
 - Run the Rails console by typing `rails console` and pressing Enter.